 The 550-acre project area in central Muskegon County, located approximately 4 miles north of M46/Apple avenue intersection at 2190 N. Maple Island Rd, is highlighted by the forested valley of Mosquito Creek.
 Michigan’s EDGE mountain bike club contracted Dirt Artisans of Covington, KY to develop the design and build multi-use, sustainable trails on the Mosquito Creek Parcel in Muskegon County, Michigan in 2017.
 Read the full report.

 The first phase of our project will give trail users a “taste” of what we are trying to accomplish.
 At approximately three miles in length and three feet in width, the machine built trail flows very well for relatively flat terrain.
 This is a perfect beginner loop that welcomes all abilities (even young children) and will be a phenomenal fat bike loop.
 Completed 11/2018.

-The second phase will finish the project and give the multi-use trail its reputation as the best trail in West Michigan.
+The second and third phase will finish the project and give the multi-use trail its reputation as the best trail in West Michigan.
 Measuring around 8 miles in length, the blue and black trail will showcase the property as it parallels Mosquito Creek on both sides.
 Two bridges will connect the north and south side of the creek.

 Trail Tread Construction Costs: $235,000